Callum Cooke

-Callum James Cooke (born 21 February 1997) is an English professional footballer who plays as an attacking midfielder.
+Callum James Cooke (born 21 February 1997) is an English professional footballer who plays as an attacking midfielder for New Zealand Central League club Napier City Rovers.

 Born in Peterlee, Cooke started his career with Middlesbrough, signing his first professional contract in June 2014.
 After loan spells with Crewe Alexandra and Blackpool, Cooke left Middlesbrough permanently in 2018 to sign with Peterborough United.
 Cooke spent a loan spell with Bradford City before moving there permanently in 2020.
-After two seasons with Bradford, he returned to the North East, signing for Hartlepool United.
+After two seasons with Bradford, he returned to the North East, signing for Hartlepool United in 2022.
+Cooke left Hartlepool in June 2024 but did not sign for another club until January 2025 when he moved to Morecambe on a short-term deal.
+He left Morecambe at the end of the 2024–25 season following the expiration of his contract.

 He has also represented England at youth level, up until U18 level.

 Career

 Middlesbrough

 Cooke began his career with Middlesbrough's Academy and he signed a professional contract with the club in June 2014.
 He played for Middlesbrough U23s in two EFL Trophy ties in 2016, scoring one goal.

 In January 2017 Cooke joined League Two side Crewe Alexandra on loan.
 He made his professional debut on 4 February 2017 in a 4–0 defeat away at Exeter City, then scored on his home debut in a 5–0 win over Grimsby Town on 11 February.
 On 9 May 2017, Crewe announced that Cooke would be returning to his parent club.

 On 18 July 2017, Cooke joined League One club Blackpool on loan until the end of the season.